dankuck/dankuck.github.io/_posts/2017-07-26-time-travel-movie-list.md

 ### Comedy Ugly
 None

+Some of these are based on books.
+My ratings do not reflect on the books.

 I made most of this list in 2013 and got some good feedback on the following Facebook post.
 I haven't seen a lot of time travel movies in the last four years, pitifully.
 On the other hand, there are no new time travel ideas.
 Just new executions of the same ideas.
 So I haven't missed much.